-8. Contractual term and termination of the CrossLend ToU
+8. Contractual term and termination of the ToU

-8.1 Unless terminated, the CrossLend ToU shall remain in full force and effect for an undetermined term.
+8.1 Unless terminated, the ToU shall remain in full force and effect for an undetermined term.

-8.2 Both the User and CrossLend may terminate this contract at any time by serving a written notice of termination (e.g. via email, fax or letter) to the other party with 2 weeks prior to the end of the month.
-Termination is precluded prior to the settlement of any ongoing investment.
+8.2 Both the User and CrossLend may terminate this contract at any time by serving a written notice of termination (e.g. via email, fax or letter) to the other party 2 weeks prior to the end of the month.

 8.3 The right of termination with cause remains unaffected.

-9.2 Subject to clause 9.1, CrossLend will not be liable whether based on a claim in contract, tort (including negligence), breach of statutory duty or otherwise arising out of or in relation to this Agreement for any loss of profits, loss of business, loss of revenue, anticipated savings, goodwill or any indirect or consequential damages even if foreseeable and if CrossLend has been advised of the possibility of such losses.
+9.2 Subject to clause 9.1, CrossLend will not be liable whether based on a claim in contract, tort (including negligence), breach of statutory duty or otherwise arising out of or in relation to these ToU for any loss of profits, loss of business, loss of revenue, anticipated savings, goodwill or any indirect or consequential damages even if foreseeable and even if CrossLend has been advised of the possibility of such losses.

 9.3 Subject to clause 9.1, CrossLend shall not be liable for damages resulting from events outside of CrossLend’s control including where such damages could not have been prevented by mitigation by or on CrossLend’s behalf.

-9.4 Subject to clause 9.1, CrossLend shall not be liable for any failures or disturbances in the technical infrastructure of the CrossLend Platform that are outside its control.
+9.4 Subject to clause 9.1, CrossLend shall not be liable for any failures or disturbances in the technical infrastructure of the CrossLend Website that are outside its control.

 9.5 CrossLend does not have control over the information and services provided by third parties.
 CrossLend shall not be liable for any information or acts of third parties and shall not be liable for any damages resulting therefrom.